UndeadBaneGitHub/intempt/Event Types.md

 Page element event type is, unlike [`view page`](view-page) and [`interaction`](interaction) types is **non-retrospective** event type.
 This means, that until you have defined an event of `Page Element` type, no data capturing is being done.

-***WARNING***: tracking too many page elements can negatively affect performace of your pages.
-While very handy and convenient, try to restrict number of elements simultaneously tracked.

 #### Page element exists
 *Captures existence (appearance or disappearance) of an element on a page.
 Once an element appears (or a page with it is first opened), its state is captured and sent as an event, and until element disappears (or the respective page has been left).*